nixworks/public/news/2017/09/13/the-supreme-court-of-israel-strikes-down-the-exemption-on-the-conscription-of-ultra-orthodox-jews.md

 ### [2017-09-13](/news/2017/09/13/index.md)

-# The Supreme Court of Israel strikes down the exemption on the conscription of Ultra Orthodox Jews.
+# The Supreme Court of Israel strikes down the exemption on the conscription of ultra-Orthodox Jews.

 Israel&apos;s Supreme Court has ruled that religious young men studying in seminaries have no intrinsic right to be exempt from military service, a major change that threatens the governing coalition.